ivario123/RnR/BORROW_CHECKER.md

 let a = &#1_unop;
 ```

-which now works with the above described paradigm.
+Which now works with the above described paradigm.

 ## End Of Life